confluentinc/examples/ccloud/docs/ccloud-stack.rst

       ./ccloud_stack_create.sh

 #.
 You will be prompted twice.
-Note the second prompt which is where you can optionally enable Confluent Cloud ksqlDB.
+Note the second prompt which is where you can optionally enable |ccloud| ksqlDB.

    .. code-block:: text